fsprojects/FAKE/README.markdown

 ### Rollback of releases

-If you want to perform a rollback of a release so do a HTTP request to:
+If you want to perform a rollback of a release so do a HTTP-PUT to:

-    fake/rollback/{app}?version={version} -> roles the app back to given version
+    fake/rollback/{app}?version={version} -> roles the app back to given version fake/rollback/{app} -> roles the app back to the last release